The Clear Edge

 Seven months.
 Same result.
 Different tactics.

 By month seven, she was considering giving up.
-Not because she wasn’t working hard.
-Because hard work wasn’t producing results.
+Not because she wasn’t working hard, but because hard work wasn’t producing results.
 She’d added 15 hours weekly to her workload.
 Revenue stayed flat.

 The problem: she was optimizing the wrong constraint.
-Marketing consultant stuck at $25K assumes she needs more clients.
-That’s what it feels like.
-More visible.
-More leads equals more revenue.
+A marketing consultant stuck at $25K assumes she needs more clients—more visibility, more leads, more revenue.

 Wrong diagnosis.